mosscodes/google-homepage/README.md

 As it turned out, most of the time it was different across the classes so it was easier to be specific.
 But being general and specific simultaniously has it's advantages.

+The active styles shown in the developer tools inspector change depending on the viewport size.
+This caused a ton of misstyling errors before I realized this was happening.
+If looking at an element's styles, make the screen the size you want it and pop out the developer tools window so that it doesn't interfere by changing the screen size.